jonlee48/larp/README.md

 ## TODO
 -[ ] Scan conversion
 -[ ] Makefile - o files and linker
--[ ] Makefile - don't automatically make samples
+-[ ] Makefile - does not detect changes to h files

 ## Resources